ut-amrl/booster_robocup/docs/deploy-instructions.md

 Start ssh session:

-1. ssh into robovision and map the correct ports.
+1. ssh into robovision and map the correct ports (5901 is shown in the example but everyone needs a unique port).
 This ssh session needs to be kept open while the TurboVNC remote desktop is running.
     ```
     ssh -Y -L 5901:localhost:5901 <username>@robovision.csres.utexas.edu